LipsaBihari/Aganitha/Program/pubmed_fetcher/README.md

 # PubMed research paper fetcher

 Hello!
 Welcomes to the PubMed Research Paper Fetcher.
 Based on any search you have in mind, this fantastic command-line utility helps you locate research papers on PubMed.
 It is intended to filter the results and display only the papers with at least one author affiliated with a biotechnology or drug firm.
 Furthermore, you can quickly store the output to a CSV file or review it directly in your terminal.
 While making this project I took help of Chatgpt to fix module imports, improve CLI structure using poetry and also make a cleaner filtering logic of non-academic authors.
-The LLM was used a development assistant, giving suggestions,debugging support,and finding ways to improve the code efficiency.
-I implemented decisions that were based on the projects needs
+The LLM was used as a development assistant, giving suggestions,debugging support,and finding ways to improve the code's efficiency.
+I implemented decisions that were based on the projects needs.

 Project Layout